erhant/zkbrainfuck/README.md

 ## Virtual Machine

-We have written a Brainfuck compiler & runner in Go, which you can find under the [vm](./vm/) folder.
+We have written a smol Brainfuck VM in Go, which you can find under the [vm](./vm/) folder.
 Assuming you have Go installed, you can build the binary simply via:

 ```sh
 yarn vm:build